doecode/dev-test-repo/SECURITY.md

 ### Joining the DOE CODE Repository

 DOE CODE is the U.S. Department of Energy’s (DOE) software services platform and search tool for collaboration, archiving, and discovery of scientific and business software funded by DOE.
-In order to join the DOE CODE GitHub community, please fill out the form located here.
+In order to join the DOE CODE GitHub community, please fill out the form located <a href="https://www.osti.gov/doecode/gitlab-signup">here</a>.

 ### DOE CODE Hosts Repositories

 When hosting other contributor’s code, it is imperative that the files are managed responsibly.
 A hosting platform that takes no precautions while accepting untrusted files could end up unknowingly becoming the distribution platform for a virus.
-To reduce the risk of malicious files being uploaded we use a whitelist of the following file types: .zip, .tar, .tgz, .tar.gz, and .tar.bz2.
+To reduce the risk of malicious files being uploaded we use a whitelist of the following file types: <code>.zip</code>, <code>.tar</code>, <code>.tgz</code>, <code>.tar.gz</code>, and <code>.tar.bz2</code>.

 In general, it is good practice to isolate all the files from untrusted sources, e.g., unknown end-users, which will further mitigate the risk of hosting uploaded files in your project.
 DOE OSTI’s DOE CODE application stores all uploaded archives outside of the root directory.
 Hosting files in this manner helps to isolate any potential access to files malicious code could have.